-In fact, if you’re smart about the way you reduce overhead, you’ll find it easier to grow moving forward.
+If you’re smart about reducing overhead, you’ll find it easier to grow moving forward.
 Here’s why:

 Better Cash Flow and Investment

-Improper cash flow management is the number one reasons business fail after they first start.
+Improper cash flow management is the number one reason businesses fail after starting.
 And a lot of these cash flow problems come from inexperience.
 Being new to owning a business, it’s easy to take missteps that cause you to spend more than you need to run the business.

 As a result, your growth potential is swallowed up by your expenses.
-So in this sense, your ability to reduce expenses over time is going to be part of your growth.
-It will help you improve margins, making the business more profitable without having to expand volume.
+So, your ability to reduce expenses over time will be part of your growth.
+In addition, it will help you improve margins, making the business more profitable without expanding volume.

-However, at some point, we do want to expand volume, which is why this increased cash flow resulting from clever cost cutting is most effective in stimulating growth when it’s invested.
-Because you have less money tied up in distribution, or office space, you can put more into product development and marketing, which helps the business reach new markets and truly expand.
+However, at some point, we want to expand the volume, which is why this increased cash flow resulting from clever cost cutting is most effective in stimulating growth when invested.
+In addition, because you have less money tied up in distribution, or office space, you can put more into product development and marketing, which helps the business reach new markets and truly expand.

 At some point in the life cycle of your business, it’s going to become necessary for you to find ways to do things with less.
-It’s not only quite expensive to hire a new employee, but as you become larger, it becomes that much more costly for you to get bigger, slowing overall growth.
+For example, it’s not only quite expensive to hire a new employee, but as you become larger, it becomes much more costly for you to get bigger, slowing overall growth.

-As a result, it’s important to find ways to streamline your business.
+As a result, finding ways to streamline your business is important.
 Remember: time is money.
-So anywhere you can cut out excess work or eliminate redundancies, you’re increasing the amount of time people spend engaged in productive activity, allowing you to move more inventory cutting costs instead of increasing them.
+So anywhere you can cut out excess work or eliminate redundancies, you’re increasing the amount of time people spend engaged in productive activity, allowing you to move more inventory, cutting costs instead of increasing them.

-When the business grows large enough, it gets more and more difficult to recruit new customers, which is why you need to work to optimize the business right away.
-This will allow for more rapid growth in the beginning, and also a faster maturation of the business.
+When the business grows large enough, it becomes more difficult to recruit new customers, which is why you need to work to optimize the business immediately.
+This will allow for more rapid growth at the beginning and a faster business maturation.

 More Autonomous Work Units

-Building on this, a business that builds separate yet cooperating business units are going to be able to grow more quickly.
-This is because each unit only needs to focus on one thing, which makes it easier for them to find the best way of doing it.
+Building on this, a business that builds separate yet cooperating business units is going to be able to grow more quickly.
+This is because each unit only needs to focus on one thing, making it easier for them to find the best way to do it.

 One of the most effective ways of cutting costs is outsourcing and automation.
 Hiring specialized firms to help you with one aspect of the business, or using technology that makes it easier for people to do their jobs, means you can do more with less.
 But in doing this, you’re essentially creating more autonomous work units, both internal and external.